Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Stochastic Local Volatility Model (SLV2DR)

 In the limit where the calibration function is set to $L(S_t, t)=1$, the stochastic local volatility model (\ref{eqn:SDEs_SLV}) reduces to the Heston model with time dependent coefficients,

 Here we assume constant correlation between the two Brownian motions,

 To improve calibration accuracy, one can trivially extend the model to admit time dependent correlation.
 However, we found that our simpler setup is sufficient for our purposes.
-The set of parameters we need to calibrate are the mean reversion $\kappa_t$, the long term variance $\theta_t$, the vol-of-vol $\xi_t$, the coefficient of correlation $\rho$, and the initial variance $U_0$.
+The set of parameters we need to calibrate are the mean reversion $\kappa_t > 0$, the long term variance $\theta_t > 0$, the vol-of-vol $\xi_t > 0$, the coefficient of correlation $\rho$, and the initial variance $U_0 > 0$.
 Several methods have been studied in literature to calibrate these parameters, including an asymptotic approximation \cite{MikhailovNoegel2005}, or a semi-analytical approach computing the characteristic function and using control variates to regularize the numerical integration \cite{GuterdingBoenkost2018}.
-While these methods can be directly applied to our setup, we choose a simpler approach of calibrating the parameters using a PDE solver.
+While these methods can be directly applied to our setup, we choose a simpler approach of calibrating the parameters using a PDE solver\footnote{The PDE solver implements the two-dimensional backward Kolmogorov PDE for the Heston model with time dependent coefficients, using a standard finite difference alternating direction implicit (ADI) scheme \cite{Lin2008}.}.
+We note that this is not a binding choice, and one can use any reasonably fast solver to be repetitively called by the objective function of the optimizer that can accurately price under this model.

 \paragraph{Inputs for calibration}

 Our calibration routine expects the following quantities as input for Heston model with piecewise constant coefficients calibration: \begin{itemize} \item Spot FX rate $S_0$ \item Market implied volatility $\Sigma(K, t)$ for FX rate \item Market yield curves $P^d(0, t)$ and $P^f(0, t)$.
 Since the rates are deterministic, we have $r^i_t = f^i(0, t), i = d, f$ where the instantaneous forward rate can be computed from the market yield curves, $f^i(0, t) \equiv - \frac{\partial \log P^i(0, t) }{\partial t}$. \end{itemize}